makslion/GeneticAlgorithmAssignment/README.md

-# Genetic Algorithms Assignment
+# Genetic Algorithm
+Assignment for the CS613 — Advanced Concepts in Object-Oriented Programming.
+At National University of Ireland, Maynooth.

+### Authors:
+* Zuoyun Jin.
+   * Student ID: 19252512
+   * Student email: zuoyun.jin.2020@mumail.ie
+* Zixuan Zhang.
+    * Student ID:
+    * Student email: zixuan.a.zhang.2019@mumail.ie
+* Maksym Vavilov.
+    * Student ID: 19252513
+    * Student email: maksym.vavilov.2020@mumail.ie

 ### Usage:
 1. Download source code
-2. in _Project.java_ uncomment desired _demo..._ method.
-3. Run _Project.java_
+2. Run _Project.java_
-4. Adjust _Utilities.Constants_ to change initial conditions.
+3. Adjust _Utilities.Constants_ to change initial conditions.
-5. Enjoy
+4. Enjoy

+There is way to run only the world demo or GA demo.
+To do so, uncomment demoPopulation() or demoGA() in the _Project.main()_

 ### Requirements:
 - [x] Singleton Pattern